NerdCats/Angular-TypeScript-SystemJS-Starter/README.md

 Now go to project main folder and run Visual Studio Code:

     code .

-Open the files in Visual Studio Code and add the following:

 ##Tips and improvements
 ###Ignore generated files and other cruft